This page presents selected city-level data to help interpret findings from the Cultural Learning Leeds School Survey.

 This map represents the percentage of people in each ward whom are under 19 years old.
-Darker colours indicate areas with a greater proportion of young people.
+Lighter colours indicate areas with a greater proportion of young people.

 The indices of multiple deprivation, by Leeds ward.
-Darker colours reflect areas of higher deprivation.
+Lighter colours reflect areas of higher deprivation.

 The cultural organisations with addresses in each ward - there are 7 organisations in our dataset that were not assigned to a ward.
-Darker colours indicate areas where more cultural organisations are based.
+Lighter colours indicate areas where more cultural organisations are based.

 The organisations in each ward that have been awarded funding as part of the Leeds Cultural Investment Programme.
-Darker colours represent areas where more grants were awarded.
+Lighter colours represent areas where more grants were awarded.

 The number of young people opting for Drama, Music, Design & Technology, Media and Dance has been steadily declining since 2010, whereas the number of students taking Arts & Design is roughly the same.
 Individual subject entries are presented as a percentage of total entries.